Aiken County community gather for gun violence survivors observance

-AIKEN COUNTY (WJBF)- Ringing a bell for each life lost due to gun violence.
+AIKEN COUNTY, S.C.
+(WJBF)- Ringing a bell for each life lost due to gun violence.
 Families along with Aiken County officials gathered at the Aiken County Recreation Center for a gun violence survivors observance.

 Families of victims had the opportunity to speak about their loved ones, hoping to spread awareness.